Follow the Library

 Finding aid: GLOCAT

-The "X" Special Collection consists mainly of rare books held by Milne, plus books that are extremely fragile and/or valuable.
+The "X" Special Collection consists mainly of rare books held by the Library, plus books that are extremely fragile and/or valuable.
 It also includes an extensive collection of writings by and about Aldous Huxley and portions of the Walter Harding Collection.
 (The "X" Special Collection is so called because all of the call numbers within it are preceded by an "X.")